h-walk/PSA/docs/api/README.md

 ## CLI Configuration Example

-The `sda` command-line tool uses a YAML configuration file.
+The `psa` command-line tool uses a YAML configuration file.
 Below is an example structure:

 ```yaml
 general: